mxcl/PromiseKit/Documentation/FAQ.md

 PMKSetDefaultDispatchQueue(zalgo)
 ```

-Don’t leave this is on, we always dispatch to avoid you accidentally writing
+Don’t leave this on, we always dispatch to avoid you accidentally writing
 a common bug pattern: http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony

 ## Where is `all()`?